 BLUR Workshop.
 He has played an integral role in a wide variety of projects including shipping container installations, interactive expo buildings, modern waterparks and contemporary residences, enabling him to gain experience with unconventional materials such as ETFE roofs, cold-formed bent glass, cable suspended structures and 60- foot green walls.
 Tim’s work has earned national and international awards and has been displayed at events as well as art and design galleries.

 Tim is also a sitting design juror for the architecture programs at Georgia Tech and Kennesaw State University, and he holds a founding chair position as the program director for the Museum of Design Atlanta’s (MODA) design professionals group, TOAST MODA.
+Additionally, Tim serves on the directing advisory board for EAZEL, a company that provides a look into the worlds art galleries and their archives through a spherical and virtual reality platform.
+Tim also serves on the social committee at Habitat For Humanity.

 Before his career in architecture, Tim participated on the World Wakeboard Association’s professional wakeboard tour for five years.
 He also competed internationally, traveling to Spain and Australia as a member of the IWSF U.S. Olympic Wakeboard Team.